 * Dollar index touches 2-month highs on safety bids

-* U.S. presidential race stays tight before Tuesday vote
+* U.S. Presidential race tight before Tuesday vote

-NEW YORK, Nov 5 World stocks fell and the dollar edged up on Monday as investors played it safe before Americans choose their president and Greece headed into two key votes to secure further rescue funds.
+NEW YORK, Nov 5 World stocks fell and the dollar firmed on Monday as investors either moved to the sidelines or favored low-risk assets before Americans choose their president and while China starts a leadership transition and Greece faces a fraught vote to secure fresh rescue funds.

 "People are pausing ahead of the election and what that means for the fiscal cliff," said Jim Paulsen, chief investment officer at Wells Capital Management in Minneapolis.